Sega development studios: 1991–1999

-Being behind in Japan, motivated Sega to put a lot of resources into the Sega Saturn.
-The development team of the Saturn was the same that developed by System 32 arcade board.
-Sato regrets that he did not go with the Model 1 arcade hardware as a base, as he was too concerned of leaving all the developers behind that were focused on sprites rather than 3D, which were the majority of developers.
-Sega supported five different console hardware, with the first and second department focusing on Sega Saturn, the third and fourth on the Genesis as well as add-ons 32X and Sega CD, a fifth development department existed for Game Gear development and a sixth department existed for RPG's.
-Also a department of about 40 people dedicated to porting games to PC was established, as Windows 95 became widespread in Japan.
-Including overseas staff and arcade developers, over 1000 developers were engaged in development.
-Sega Saturn projects were much larger in comparison to other teams at the time.
-An early large project was Panzer Dragoon as about 30 people were involved.
-Yoji Ishii was transferred from the arcade to console development in 1993, and many others from the arcades followed, making it up to several hundred developers involved in Sega Saturn development.
-Early on, the 3D capabilities were not shown off well with a lacking port of Daytona USA as well Clockwork Knights, which was mainly 2D.
-By 1995, the Saturn could compete very well with ports of Virtua Fighter 2, Virtua Cop and Sega Rally Championship.
+Being behind on console in Japan motivated Sega to put resources into the Sega Saturn.
+The development team of the Saturn was the same that developed the System 32 arcade board.
+Sato regrets that he did not go with the Model 1 arcade hardware as a base, as he was too concerned of leaving all the developers behind that were focused on sprites rather than 3D, which were still the majority of developers outside of AM2.
+At one time Sega were supporting five different console hardwares, with the first and second CS departments focusing on Sega Saturn, the third and fourth on the Mega Drive as well as 32X and Mega CD.
+A fifth development department existed for Game Gear development and a sixth department existed for RPG's.
+Another department of about 40 people dedicated to porting games to PC was also established, as Windows 95 became widespread in Japan.
+Including overseas staff and arcade developers, over 1000 developers were engaged in development at Sega.

+Sega Saturn projects were much larger in comparison to other teams at the time, scaling up from the five or ten people involved in Master System or Genesis games.
+An early large project was Panzer Dragoon, for which 30 people were involved.
+Yoji Ishii was transferred from arcade to console development by Nakayama in 1993, and many others from the arcades followed, making it up to several hundred developers involved in Sega Saturn software development.
+AM2 created a development environment for the Saturn, called the Sega Graphic Library, due to the console being difficult to make games for out of the box.
+Early on, the 3D capabilities were not shown off well with a lacking port of Daytona USA as well as Clockwork Knight, which was mainly 2D.
+By 1995, the Saturn could compete very well with PlayStation in Japan with ports of Virtua Fighter 2, Virtua Cop and Sega Rally Championship.
 Particularly Virtua Fighter 2 became the first million-seller for Sega in Japan.
 RPG's like Sakura Wars, Magic Knight Rayearth and Dragon Force, anime license games such as Neon Genesis Evangelion and sports games also did very well in Japan.
-Yuji Naka also gone back to Japan and wanted to develop 3D games after being sent videotapes of the games that Yu Suzuki was developing.
+Yuji Naka returned to Japan and wanted to develop 3D games, after being sent videotapes of the games that Yu Suzuki was developing.
 Naka had no desire to develop for the Sega 32X, which was mainly spearheaded by Sega of America.

-Game producer Takayuki Kawagoe called the line-up quite weak, as games like Knuckles Chaotix were previously just 16-bit titles, but praised the original titles such as Metal Head.
-Yuji Naka, along with Naoto Oshima developed NiGHTS Into Dreams and Burning Rangers, with the latter not having much involvement from Naka.
+Game producer Takayuki Kawagoe called the line-up for the 32X quite weak, as games like Knuckles Chaotix were previously just 16-bit titles, but praised the original titles such as Metal Head.
+Naka, along with Naoto Ohshima developed NiGHTS Into Dreams and Burning Rangers, with the latter not having as much involvement from Naka.
 Much like how Sonic was made to succeed in America, NiGHTS was made to succeed in Europe, although that was the desire by the development team, rather than marketing.
 According to manager Hisashi Suzuki, the turning point was the release of Final Fantasy VII.
 It and the influence of Dragon Quest was far too great for Sega to overcome.
-It did not only influence the fortune of Sega in console development, but also the relevancy of arcades was put into question as well.
+It did not only influence the fortune of Sega in console development, but also the relevancy of arcades was put into question as well, with Fighters Megamix only being made for Saturn against a tight Christmas 1996 deadline to capitalize on a delay in its development.
+To combat Final Fantasy VII, Team Andromeda, the team behind Panzer Dragoon was instructed to develop an RPG, which was Panzer Dragoon Saga.